ntate6630/stream1_project/README.md

 ### Some the tech used includes:
 - [AngularJS](https://angularjs.org/)
-	- We use **AngularJS** to handle page routing, we also use it to make calls to the REST API and build custom directives
+	- I use **AngularJS** to handle page routing, I also use it to make calls to the REST API and build custom directives.
+	- AngularJS is used to create the search box function and to change the content in the body of the web page.
 - [npm](https://www.npmjs.com/)
 	- We use **npm** to help manage some of the dependencies in our application
 - [bower](https://bower.io/)